reorx/obsidian-daily-notes-opener/README.md

 - ⚡️ Provides command and sidebar button for "Open today's daily note in new tab"
 - 🔎 Find and focus on the already opened note to avoid redundancy
 - 🕐 Determine end of day time, let you open the right daily note at midnight
-- 🌈 Colorize the daily note pane to make it outstanding
+- 🌈 Colorize the daily note pane to make it outstanding (both light & dark theme)

+Installation: search for "**Daily notes new tab**" in Community plugins.

 ## Settings